Meta tags can be a valuable tool in your SEO arsenal.

 Meta Description Tags

-A meta description is an HTML element that specifies a brief summary of a web page.
+A meta description is an HTML element that specifies a summary of a web page (and it’s what you want to be seen by people in the SERPs).

-In other words, Google does not always take the meta description provided by the webmaster to create the snippet in the result pages.
+It means that search engines do not always take the information directly provided by the webmaster to create the snippet in the result pages.

-Sometimes, it can be produced automatically by the content of the page if they feel that those generated by webmasters are of poor quality or unrelated to the user’s query.
+This SEO statistic comes from Ahrefs research and shows that Google produces descriptions automatically from the content of the page if it feels that those generated by webmasters are of poor quality or unrelated to the user’s query.

 So, remember these best practices when creating meta descriptions for your content: